HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

-synthetic voices, silent at first then spreading and self updating

-as such is thought algorithm
+synthetic voices, silent at first then spreading and self updating as such is thought algorithm autonomous authentication tattoo swiped (AI symbiote)
-true symbiotic relation

-tattoo swiped, autonomous
-authentication (AI symbiote)
 lose yourself in the merge
 lose yourself in the merge
 lose yourself in the emerging picture